-- n Deep Bay Southwest, the following tourist commercial uses include are supported pursuant to Tourist Commercial Policy 3 in Section 5.6: - a) small-scale, 2 storey lodge-type accommodations with up to 20 rooms and up to 20 small cabins not exceeding 50 m2 in gross floor area, which provide temporary accommodation to the travelling public as well as students and researchers and the adjacent Vancouver Island University Deep Bay Marine Field Station; and - restaurant, small-scale recreation facilities, and other amenities related to tourism services and that are not expected to compete with Bowser Village Centre as the commercial centre of the area. - 12.16.
-In Deep Bay Southwest, In Deep Bay Southwest, tourist commercial development uses is are designated a Development Permit Area for establishment of objectives for the form and character of commercial development in accordance with Section 488.1 of the Local Government Act.
+- 15. In Deep Bay Southwest, the following tourist commercial uses are supported pursuant to Tourist Commercial Policy 3 in Section 5.6: - a) small-scale, 2 storey lodge-type accommodations with up to 20 rooms and up to 20 small cabins not exceeding 50 m in gross floor area, which provide temporary accommodation to the travelling public as well as students and researchers and the adjacent Vancouver Island University Deep Bay Marine Field Station; and - b) restaurant, small-scale recreation facilities, and other amenities related to tourism services and that are not expected to compete with Bowser Village Centre as the commercial centre of the area. - 16.
+In Deep Bay Southwest, tourist commercial uses are designated a Development Permit Area for establishment of objectives for the form and character of commercial development in accordance with Section 488.1 of the Local Government Act.